root-project/root/tmva/tmva/src/BDT/README.md

 - [] Benchmark against xgboost (google bench?)
 - [] Check correctness on huge datasets
 - [] Benchmark against Atlas and CMS codes
-- [] For Jitting we can swich to arrays instead of vectors
+- [] For Jitting we can switch to arrays instead of vectors

 ### Aknowledgements